yt-project/yt/doc/source/intro.rst

 My name is Matthew Turk, and I am the primary author of yt.
-I designed and implemented it during the course of my graduate studies working with Prof. Tom Abel at Stanford University, under the auspices of the Department of Energy through the Stanford Linear Accelerator Center and Los Alamos National Lab.
-It has evolved from a simple data-reader and exporter into what I believe is a fully-featured toolkit.
+I designed and implemented it during the course of my graduate studies working with Prof. Tom Abel at Stanford University, under the auspices of the Department of Energy through the SLAC National Accelerator Center and, briefly, at Los Alamos National Lab.
+It has evolved from a simple data-reader and exporter into what I believe is a fully-featured toolkit for analysis and visualization.

 yt was designed to be a completely Free (as in beer *and* as in freedom) user-extensible framework for analyzing and visualizing adaptive mesh